qmatsuzawa/M110/README.md

 **Important Note:** In our paper, we use the restricted NVSS mortality data.
 If you do not have access to the restricted version, please download and save the public-use version.
 Please follow these steps:

-  a.
-Download Spencer (2023) data and save it into Data/Raw/ as Spencer_v2.txt: https://wonder.cdc.gov/controller/saved/D176/D373F989
+  - Download Spencer (2023) data and save it into Data/Raw/ as Spencer_v2.txt: https://wonder.cdc.gov/controller/saved/D176/D373F989
-  b.
-Download Joshi et al. (2023) data and save it into Data/Raw/ as Jama_v2.txt: https://wonder.cdc.gov/controller/saved/D176/D373F990
+  - Download Joshi et al. (2023) data and save it into Data/Raw/ as Jama_v2.txt: https://wonder.cdc.gov/controller/saved/D176/D373F990

 This repository has a few subdirectories: